NehaAnnreddy9/Real-Time-Face-Mask-Detection/README.md

 ConvNet model.

+5) NASNETMobile -

-5) NASNETMobile￾NASNETMobile is a convolutional neural network which can be easily deployed on any device because of it’s low memory usage and good performance in terms of accuracy.
+NASNETMobile is a convolutional neural network which can be easily deployed on any device because of it’s low memory usage and good performance in terms of accuracy.
 The minimum size requirement of images is 32x32 for this model and it takes only colored images as input.
 The last fully connected layer of NASNETMobile model is removed and